 LogiSense Billing has built in taxation capabilities to handle VAT style taxation.
 This allows for flexible taxation options as outlined below.
 Many businesses also leverage LogiSense’s integration with Avalara AvaTax for tax calculations and compliance reporting.
-The Avalara integration can be configured in the tax vendor section of the administration console.
+The Avalara integration can be configured in the tax vendor section of the AdminPortal.

 Associated with a tax code are one or more tax rates.
 Once a tax code has been matched, the system will apply one or more tax rates associated with that tax code.
-Tax rates are configured as decimal values (i.e, 0.08 = 8%).
+Tax rates are configured as decimal values (i.e. 0.08 = 8%).
 If multiple tax rates are configured onto a tax code, the system will apply each of those rates to the charge.

-As an example lets say a tax code “VAT” was defined with 2 tax rates: GST of 5% and PST of 8%.
+As an example, let's say a tax code “VAT” was defined with 2 tax rates: GST of 5% and PST of 8%.
 If this tax code is applied to a $100 service, the total tax computed would be 100 * (0.05 + 0.08) = $13.
 The total amount charged would therefore be $113.

 Account tax categories are used to categorize account level taxes.
 This account tax category is applied to a specific account.
 Multiple tax codes can be associated with an account tax category.
 Account tax categories can be useful when categorizing multiple tax codes under a single category and applying it at the account level for situations such as tax exemption.

 Some businesses may wish to not charge the tax themselves but provide a breakdown of the applicable taxes to their customers; their customers in turn will remit the taxes owing to the government.
-LogiSense supports "Only Report Tax" on tax codes.
-Tax codes can be set up with one or more usage classes with provisions for "Only Report Tax".
+LogiSense supports an "Only Report Tax" feature on tax codes.
+Tax codes can also be set up with one or more usage classes with provisions for "Only Report Tax".